open-policy-agent/opa/ADOPTERS.md

   has enabled Plex to have a consistent means of policy enforcement, no matter the environment.

+* [Splash]([https://splashthat.com) uses OPA to handle fine-grained authorization across its entire platform, implemented as both a sidecar in Kubernetes and a separate container on bare instances.
+Policies and datasets are recompiled and updated based on changes to users' roles and permissions.

 * [SAP/InfraBox](https://github.com/SAP/Infrabox) integrates OPA to
   implement authorization over HTTP API resources.
 OPA policies evaluate user and permission data replicated from Postgres to make